 Getting informed is your responsibility!

-Now that you've been admitted to university, you'll need to learn how to navigate through the system and keep track of your degree and program requirements.
-But don't worry if it all seems a bit confusing at first, you'll get help along the way!
+Now that you've been admitted to McGill, you'll need to learn how to navigate through the system and keep track of your degree and program requirements.
+Don't worry if it seems confusing at first, you'll get help along the way!

-You should start by reading all of the information you can find on your degree requirements on the accepted students website, your Faculty's website and in the eCalendar.
-Once you've looked at your general degree requirements, read over the requirements for the Major / Minor / Honours / Liberal / Concentration program(s) that you plan to complete (if applicable to your Faculty/degree).
-You'll find this information on the individual departmental websites, as well as in the eCalendar.
+Start by reading everything you can find on your degree requirements on the accepted students website, your Faculty's website, and in the eCalendar.
+Once you've looked at your general degree requirements, check the requirements for the Major, Minor, Honours, Liberal, or Concentration program(s) that you plan to complete (if applicable to your Faculty/degree).
+You'll find this information on your department's website, as well as in the eCalendar.

 Consult an expert

-After you've read all about your degree/program requirements, as well as the registration information for new students on your Faculty's website, if you still have questions, you can contact an academic advisor for help.
+After you've read all about your degree and program requirements, as well as registration information for new students on your Faculty's website, you can contact an academic advisor if you still have questions.
 The Advising website can help you figure out what type of advisor to contact, depending on your questions.

 Make changes as necessary

 If it's your first semester and you have to register for courses before getting in touch with an advisor, that's okay!
 You can make changes to your registration until the end of the course change period every semester.
 The course change (a.k.a.
 Add/Drop) period is approximately the first two weeks of each semester, and you can find the specific dates on the Important Dates website.
 It's best to register for as many of your courses as you can as soon as registration opens, and then make changes as needed later on.

 Move on to 2.
 Prepare to register